 The Center has a note payable from a financial institution that provides for interest at 3.75% with 83-consecutive monthly installments of principal and interest beginning in April 2021.
 A final payment equal to unpaid principal and interest is due in March 2028.
-Total interest expense for the years ended June 30, 2021 and 2020 was \$26,984 and \$28,233, respectively.
-The note is secured by a negative pledge agreement.
+Additionally, in October 2021, the Center entered into a note payable from a financial institution that provides for interest at 2.05% with 36-consecutive monthly installments of principal and interest beginning in November 2021.
+A final payment equal to unpaid principal and interest is due in October 2024.
+Total interest expense for the years ended June 30, 2022 and 2021 was \$26,950 and \$26,984, respectively.
+The notes are secured by a negative pledge agreement and equipment.

-Scheduled principal maturities are as follows at June 30, 2021:
+Scheduled principal maturities are as follows at June 30, 2022: